cldf/cldf/README.md

 - add metadata describing attribution and provenance of the data,
 - specify [relations between multiple tables](http://w3c.github.io/csvw/metadata/#common-properties) in a dataset.

-For each type of CLDF dataset there is a default metadata profile describing the required tables, columns and datatypes.
+For each type of CLDF dataset there is a *CLDF module*, i.e. a default metadata profile describing the required tables, columns and datatypes.
 *CLDF conformance level 0* means data files will be read as if they were accompanied by the corresponding default metadata.